nasuni-labs/nasuni-dashboards/README.md

     1. Press Esc key, type “:x” and hit Enter

-9. Repeat steps 7-13 for the remaining MIBs listed in the NMC (the other MIBs may already be present.
+9. Repeat steps 6-8 for the remaining MIBs listed in the NMC SNMP Settings page (the other MIBs should already be present.
 No need to recopy them if this is the case).

 ### Setup Telegraf Configuration